 How popular is the baby name Lyla in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Lyla and check out all the blog posts that mention the name Lyla.
+Plus, check out all the blog posts that mention the name Lyla.

 After her son Emet Kuli Loeb Hershkovitz was born in 2012, singer/songwriter Lisa Loeb wrote a blog post about his birth and included a few details about his name: